-Mr. Moughler serves as a director for Valvoline joint venture operating companies in India, China, Thailand, Ecuador and Venezuela.
+Mr. Moughler serves as a director for Valvoline joint venture operating companies in India, China, Thailand, Ecuador, Venezuela, and Columbia.
 At one point he managed his worldwide team from Shanghai, Peoples Republic of China, from 2007 to 2009.

 A native of Indiana, he holds a bachelors degree in civil engineering from Purdue University (1979), and an MBA from the University of New Orleans (1984).
-He is a member of the American Society of Civil Engineers, and has held leadership positions in several industry and charitable organizations, including the Petroleum Packaging Council, and the Opportunity Workshop of Lexington.
+He is a member of the American Society of Civil Engineers, and has held leadership positions in several industry and charitable organizations, including the Petroleum Packaging Council, the World Trade Center of Kentucky, and the Opportunity Workshop of Lexington.
 Mr. Moughler and his wife reside in Lexington, Ky.; they have three adult daughters who also live in the area.

 Sandra L. Postel